henriquehbr/nvim-startup.lua/README.md

     - `feat/<branch_name>` for features
     - `fix/<branch_name>` for bugfixes
     - `chore/<branch_name>` for small changes that doesn't fit the ones above
-3. Run `make init` to setup the `pre-commit` Git hook and install `luacheck` (for automated linting)
+3. Run `make init` to setup the development environment
-4. All commits should also follow a similar naming pattern as the branches, examples below:
+4. All commits must follow a similar naming pattern as the branches (which will be enforced by `commitlint`), examples below:
     - `feat: <commit_message>` for features
     - `fix: <commit_message>` for bugfixes
     - `chore: <commit_message>` for small changes that doesn't fit the ones above